lucaswinningham/readit/instructions/frontend/models/setup.md

 The client should have a concept of the resource structure it's requesting.

-Want to be able to use absolute paths instead of relative paths for models.
+Want to be able to use absolute paths instead of relative paths for importing models.

 ###### tsconfig.json